-Growing up sport was what kept me on track in my life and development.
-Very early on I had a learning disability due to my hearing.
+Growing up, the sport was what kept me on track in my life and development.
+Very early on, I had a learning disability due to my hearing.
 This turned into delayed progression with reading and writing.
 Needless to say, I did not feel at all confident with academics well into high school.
 However, even though I was only average with schooling, I excelled at sports.
 I can only imagine what life would have been like if sports were not a part of my daily routine.
-Sport gave me the feeling of significance where academics never did.
+Sport gave me a feeling of significance where academics never did.

-In today’s post I am providing several reasons (reminders) on why ALL CHILDREN should take part in sport(s).
+In today’s post, I am providing several reasons (reminders) on why ALL CHILDREN should participate in sport(s).
 It is my position that sport goes beyond achievement.
 Sport is an art form that all can partake in and grow from.
 Wins and losses are not what it is about.
 Sport develops the body, sharpens the mind, and enriches the soul.

 What sport teaches: